kimfetti/kimfetti.github.io/_posts/math/2018-12-10-planetary-birthday-problem.md

 ## Conclusion

-The birthday problem is a classic that has been examined several different ways.
-I hope you've enjoyed the planetary rendition and the deep dive into analytic approximations.
+The birthday problem is a classic that has been examined from several different angles.
+I hope you've enjoyed this planetary rendition and the subsequent deep dive into analytic approximations.

 A few final thoughts:

 1. It is well-known that birthdays are [not equally distributed throughout all 365 days][8], especially if you focus on one region of the world.
-So how does this non-uniformity effect our birthday solution?
+So how does non-uniformity effect our birthday solution?

      It turns out that the uniform distribution of birthdays we used throughout this post is actually a [worst-case scenario][9] in terms of successfully finding birthmates.
-If birthdays are skewed toward one day or another, the odds that you will find birthday twins at your party actually increases... but not significantly.
-Attempts at calculating the birthday problem with real-world datasets have shown the 23-person group to be a pretty consistent solution even when considering [non-uniform distributions][10].
+If birthdays are skewed toward one day or another, the odds that you will find birthday twins at your party actually increase... but not significantly.
+Attempts at calculating the birthday problem with real-world datasets have shown the 23-person group to be a pretty consistent solution, even when considering [non-uniform distributions][10].

-1. I eluded to this earlier, but the idea of a "birthday" gets a bit murky when considering other planets.
-I have often mentioned my findings in terms of "Earth days" because I have calculated each plaent's revolution around the sun by the amount of time it takes Earth to rotate about its own axis.
+1. I eluded to this earlier, but the idea of a "birthday" gets a bit murky when thinking about other planets.
+I often mentioned my findings in terms of "Earth days" because I calculated each planet's revolution about the Sun as the time it takes Earth to rotate about its own axis.
 What does that mean in the context of this problem?

      Consider two cases: Jupiter and Mercury.
-Firstly, Jupiter rotates about its own axis in about [9 hours and 55 minutes][5], faster than another other planet in our solar system.
-So while Jupiter takes about 4,333 Earth days to complete a rotation about the sun, it actually takes 10,476 Jovian days to complete this journey\--that's a lot more potential "birthdays!"
-Mercury, on the other hand, completes a rotation about its own axis _slower_ than any other planet.
-It takes about 176 Earth days for Mercury to rotate, which is actually longer than it takes to revolve about the Sun.
-Ultimately, a year on Mercury is half as long as a day on Mercury.
-The birthday problem is completely moot because everyone born in the same Mercurian year is automatically born on the same Mercurian day!
-(Please disregard the fact that no one is ever actually born on Mercury. :satisfied:)
+     * Firstly, Jupiter rotates about its own axis in about [9 hours and 55 minutes][5], faster than any other planet in our solar system.
+So while Jupiter takes roughly 4,333 Earth days to complete its orbit about the Sun, it actually takes 10,476 _Jovian_ days to complete this journey.
+That's a lot more potential "birthdays!"
+     * Mercury, on the other hand, completes a rotation about its axis _slower_ than any other planet.
+It takes about 176 Earth days for Mercury to rotate, which is *longer* than Mercury takes to revolve about the Sun.
+Ultimately, a "year" on Mercury is half as long as a "day."
+The birthday problem is completely moot because everyone born in the same Mercurian year is automatically born on the same Mercurian day! (...
+Please disregard the fact that no one is ever actually born on Mercury. 😆)

+        I have chosen to disregard this planetary difference in the definition of a "day" for simplicity, but keeping with the same Python function introduced near the beginning of this post, we could relatively easily compute these revised birthday solutions.
+Please let me know if you work this out!

  [1]: https://www.amazon.com/Challenging-Problems-Probability-Solutions-Mathematics-ebook/dp/B00A3M0VV8
  [2]: https://www.npr.org/templates/story/story.php?storyId=4542341